 You will also need size 13 US (9 mm) knitting needles or whatever size creates the gauge you want.
 It is also helpful to have a crochet hook.
 It is easier to weave in the ends of bulky yarn with a hook rather than a needle.

 Watch Now: How to Make a Garter Stitch

 Gauge tells you how many stitches there are per inch.
 It is affected by the yarn weight, needle size, and your knitting tension.
 With the suggested yarn and needle combination for this project, you should get around 2 1/2 stitches per inch in garter stitch.
 If changing yarn weight, you should also change the needle size to get that yarn's recommended gauge.

 The finished scarf is about 5 inches wide, but the length will vary depending on the yardage of your chosen yarn and exactly how long you want to make it.

 Garter Stitch Scarf Pattern

 Knit every stitch and every row with the same garter stitch until you have about a yard of yarn left, or the scarf has reached your desired length.
 You can also add a new ball of yarn to extend the length or add a different color.

-- Cut the yarn, leaving a tail of about 6 inches.
+Next, you need to bind off.
+Cut the yarn, leaving a tail of about 6 inches.